isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution387.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
+Up to Minimum of 10 trays
-N.A. for non-SMEs
+Freezer must be able to reach -18?C% for non-SMEs

 ### Things to Note
-Minimum of 10 trays
-Freezer must be able to reach -18?C
+Active

 ### Contact Information
 N.A.